S. S. Vasan

 Vasan was an accomplished writer and translator and a hugely successful journalist.
 As a director, Vasan was known for his grandiose sets and innovative techniques that he introduced.
 Film historian Randor Guy hailed Vasan as the "Cecil B. De Mille of India".

 He was the first film and media personality to be invited to be a member of parliament in India's Rajya Sabha where he advocated the granting of industry status to the film trade (a battle still being fought).
 He was one of the founders of Film Federation India, Producer's Guild of India and the South Indian Film Chamber of Commerce.
 He was awarded the Padma Bhushan in 1969, the year of his death, by the government of India for his extraordinary contribution to Indian media.
 The Government of India and the Postal department released postage stamps bearing his likeness on 26 August 2004, the year of his centenary.

 Early life

-Vasan was born in the town of Thiruthuraipoondi in the Tanjore district into a poor family.
+Vasan was born in the town of Thiruthuraipoondi, Thanjavur District into a poor family.
 While his official date of birth is listed as 10 March 1903, according to his family, he was born on 4 January 1904.
 Film historian Randor Guy suggested that Vasan's date of birth may have been deliberately fabricated to help in his school admission.